-COMPUTER SYSTEMS ADMINISTRATOR II
+COMPUTER SYSTEMS ADMINISTRATOR III

-This is technical work in coordinating and managing a moderately complex computer system or network of microcomputers for a state agency or a university department.
+This is technical work in coordinating and managing a complex computer system or network of microcomputers for a state agency or a university department.

 Work involves hardware management, coordination of software needs for the system users, coordination of software upgrades, providing resolution of equipment or communications problems, and consultation with users on potential computerization through the use of the system or equipment.
 Positions typically report to an administrative head of the organizational unit.
-This level is distinguished from the Computer Systems Administrator I level by responsibility for a system that supports a variety of computing and information technology needs of an organization including several software packages, communications to other computing environments, and several differing uses of the system.
-Work may include supervision or related duties as required.
+This level is distinguished from the Computer Systems Administrator II level by responsibility for a system that supports a wider variety of computing needs of an organization including several software packages and programming languages, planning and budgetary input based on projected use or changes to the system, communications to other computing environments, and many differing uses of the system.
+Work may include supervision or other related duties as required.